 Marshmallow Cattails?
 Waffle and butter lily pads?
 Yes, please!
-As a bonus, there is counting as well.
+As a bonus, there is counting in this alliteration picture book as well.
 No list would be complete without this adorable read.

 A friendly witch takes to the night on her broomstick, but as the wind blows away her hat, her bow, and her wand, she finds some cute friends to join her on her ride.